stoeps13/connections-doc/source/user/forums/c_forums_post_q_and_as.md

     When you answer a question in a forum, the person who posted the question receives a notification with your answer.
 That person can choose whether to accept or reject your answer.
 If they accept your answer, the question is marked as answered and is flagged with a tick ![Tick denotes an accepted answer](completed_16x16.gif)![Tick denotes an accepted answer](completed_16x16.gif) to indicate that it is answered correctly.
 A question can have multiple correct answers.

+    !!! note
-    **Note:** If you answer your own question, the response is automatically flagged as an accepted answer.
+    If you answer your own question, the response is automatically flagged as an accepted answer.

 Question topics that are still not answered are displayed on the **Open Questions** tab on the My Forums page.
 You can view resolved questions by clicking the **Answered Questions** tab.